SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

    **Mitigations**:

    - MUST use separate state objects for each protocol session
-   - MUST zero all sensitive data (keys, nonces, intermediate values) after use
+   - MUST zeroize all sensitive data (keys, nonces, intermediate values) after use
    - SHOULD use memory protection mechanisms (e.g., mlock) for sensitive data
    - MUST implement proper error handling that doesn't leak state information
    - SHOULD use explicit state machines for protocol flow